librenms/librenms/doc/Developing/os/Health-Information.md

 All yaml files are located in `includes/definitions/discovery/$os.yaml`.
 Defining the information here is not always possible and is heavily reliant on vendors being sensible with the MIBs they generate.
-Only snmp walks are supported and you must provide a sane table that can be traversed and contains all of the data you need.
+Only snmp walks are supported, and you must provide a sane table that can be traversed and contains all the data you need.
 We will use netbotz as an example here.

 `includes/definitions/discovery/netbotz.yaml`